Relative Entropy Pathwise Policy Optimization: Experimental Evaluation

-We run each algorithm with multiple random seeds.
-We use 10 seeds per environment for \algoname, 4 for the baseline PPO methods, and 5 for the FastTD3 results, and report aggregate scores with shaded 95\% bootstrapped confidence intervals \citep{agarwal_deep_2021}.
-Finally, to allow for aggregation across different tasks we normalize the returns of each environments in the \lstinline{mujoco_playground} by the maximum return achieved by any algorithm.
-For ManiSkill, we report success rates, which have a natural interpretation and can be compared between different tasks.
+For \algoname, we report results aggregated over 20 seeds.
+We run 20 seeds for PPO and 5 for FastTD3\footnote{We use fewer seeds for FastTD3 as we are unable to replicate the speed claimed in the paper.
+This is due pytorch specific issues discussed in \autoref{app:wallclock}, and because we use smaller GPUs for our experiments.}, reporting aggregate scores with 95\% bootstrapped confidence intervals~\citep{agarwal_deep_2021}.
+To aggregate scores, \lstinline{mujoco_playground} returns are normalized by the maximum achieved by any algorithm.
+For ManiSkill we report raw success rates, which are comparable across tasks.